ts-23/qanTommy/README.md

 # Repo intro

 - Bootstrapped with TurboRepo with Tailwind example, heavily modified for this challenge. (https://github.com/vercel/turborepo/tree/main/examples/with-tailwind).
-- Used a monorepo to illustrate frontend scalability and flexibility.
+- Used a monorepo to illustrate basic frontend scalability and flexibility (can demo a much deeper architecture).
 - Components, utils, types, FE app, BE node api, configs are separated by apps folder, and packages folder.
+- I have left code comments wherever it makes sense to explain the situation.

 ## Important caveats due to the 4-5 hour limit (Tradeoffs)